sovrynn/ecdo/3-FORECASTING/README.md

 ## Evidence for an impending ECDO

 Currently, the strongest piece of evidence we have for an impending ECDO event is the accelerating north pole wander and weakening magnetic field.
-See `EVIDENCE/earth-geo-state/geomagnetic/north-pole-wander`.

 https://github.com/user-attachments/assets/de8d7eff-800f-4030-b428-2667cd46179e

 Past that, there are also exothermic core and temperature anomalies.
 These are causing climate change, such as increased rainfall.
-Present climate anomalies are in `EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES`.

-Finally we have some more emergent memetic evidence in `EVIDENCE/conspiracy-theories` concerning movements of "elites" in potential preparation for this.
+Finally we have some more emergent evidence in `EVIDENCE/conspiracy-theories` concerning frenzied movements of "elites" in potential preparation for this.

 ## Signals that we are on the brink [1]